hrlblab/GloFinder/README.md

 ## Build and Install the extension

+### Set up the CircleNet environment
+you can refer the [Circlenet repository](https://github.com/hrlblab/CircleNet) for environment setting up.
+Please follow the instruction in [INSTALL.md](https://github.com/hrlblab/CircleNet/blob/master/docs/INSTALL.md)there.

+After that, you should change the environment path in [GLOMainCommand.java](https://github.com/hrlblab/PathVisual/blob/master/src/main/java/qupath/ext/template/GLOMainCommand.java) to your environment path.

+### Building your extension
 Building the extension with Gradle should be pretty easy - you don't even need to install Gradle separately, because the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) will take care of that.